Lomé harbour, Togo

 Value chain development on the ground

-The country's only significant extractive resource is phosphate, of which it has the world's fourth largest reserves.
+The country's only significant extractive resource is phosphate, of which it has one of the largest reserves in the world.
 There is great international demand for phosphate, which is needed for the production of agricultural mineral fertiliser.